crystal-lang/crystal-book/syntax_and_semantics/type_inference.md

 # Type inference

-Crystal's philosophy is to require as few type annotations as possible.
-However, some type annotations are required.
+Crystal's philosophy is to require as few type restrictions as possible.
+However, some restrictions are required.

 Consider a class definition like this: